vuejs/awesome-vue/README.md

 #### Pagination

-- [laravel-vue-semantic-ui-pagination](https://github.com/vinayakkulkarni/laravel-vue-semantic-ui-pagination) - A Vue.js 2.x pagination used with Laravel & Semantic-UI.
 - [vue-paginate-al](https://github.com/alziqziq/vue-paginate-al) - Vue paginate with return your data.
 - [vue-tiny-pagination](https://github.com/coderdiaz/vue-tiny-pagination) - A Vue component for create a tiny pagination.
 - [laravel-vue-pagination](https://github.com/gilbitron/laravel-vue-pagination) - A Vue.js pagination component for Laravel paginators that works with Bootstrap.